 Unfortunately, we didn’t discover that our illness was whooping cough until it was too late to really do much about it.
 We were in the second stage of it and all we could do was try to support our system as much as possible.
 Let me tell you – whooping cough is a nasty, nasty beast and it does not respond well to much.

 The cough was unbearable.
 It would come in fits day and night.
 The mucus build up in our chest was pretty horrific as well.
-While we took quite a few tinctures and constantly had herbal teas in hand, I knew that I needed to find something that took the edge of our chest congestion as well as something to stop the spastic coughing fits…especially at night.
+While we took quite a few tinctures and constantly had herbal teas in hand, I knew that I needed to find something that took the edge off our chest congestion as well as something to stop the spastic coughing fits…especially at night.

-Mucus Buster Chest Rub and Cough Buster Steam
+Mucus Buster Chest Rub and Cough Steam

 I want to make it clear that I am not a medical professional nor do I pretend to play one on this site.
 I am also not making any medical claims about the powers of the essential oils I used.
 I am simply sharing my experience as it relates to the two products I made, used, and had success with.
-In addition, this post is a sponsored conversation courtesy of one of my favorite lines of essential oils – GEO Essential Oils.
-All opinions are completely my own because that's how I roll.

 Ok – on with the show.